 Plex requires that you create an account to make use of the service, and provides additional features such as DVR capability and offline viewing if you pay for their premium Plex Pass offering.
 To complete this guide, you will need a Plex account.

-This example uses the current link for CentOS, at the time of writing.
-Be sure to use the up-to-date version supplied on the Plex website.
+cURLto download the .rpm package directly to your Linode.
+The example below uses the current link for CentOS at the time of writing.
+Be sure you install the most recent version of Plex.

-sudo systemctl enable plexmediaserver.service sudo systemctl start plexmediaserver.service
+sudo systemctl enable plexmediaserver sudo systemctl start plexmediaserver

 Finally, you’ll create the directories that will store your Plex media.
 In this example we’ll create library directories for

 plex-mediadirectory.
 These will be located within your user’s